 Dr. Marcy Milhomme's pedagogy is largely informed by an epistemological underpinning of sociological factors that powerfully shape and affect civil discourse.
 In the classroom, students are encouraged to contextualize communication based on the probable needs of one's audience, appropriate problem-solving strategies, identification of policy instruments, and the ethics of deliberative speaking.
 She integrates classical rhetorical strategies, such as Aristotle's Appeals, historically significant rhetorical events, and contemporary phenomena like that found in "hashtag activism."
 Her passion for teaching relies upon high levels of student engagement and student growth as consumers and technicians of the rhetorical situation.

-Elizabeth "Betsy" Mills' teaching interests center on making her classroom a welcoming and productive space for students, reaching them across the globe through the Penn State World Campus, and raising their sense of civic duty, both during the semester and beyond it.
-She also serves as an affiliate member on the Penn State President's Commission for LGBT Equity.
+Elizabeth "Betsy" Mills' teaching interests center on making her classroom a welcoming and productive space for students, reaching them across the globe through Penn State World Campus, and raising their sense of civic duty, both during the semester and beyond it.
+She also serves as an affiliate member on the Penn State President's Commission for LGBTQ Equity.

 Dr. Peter Miraldi has been teaching communication, conflict management (e.g., CAS 404), and presentation skills (e.g., CAS 100) for more than 15 years at colleges and universities.
 Dr. Miraldi has taught several courses and workshops on public speaking, group communication, mediation, and technical presentation.
 In addition, he has served as a judge for several public speaking competitions, including the Speak for Peace: MLK Oratorical Contest and the New York Times’ Civic Engagement Public Speaking Contest.
 He serves as the lead speaker consultant for TEDxPSU.